chatwoot/docs/docs/self-hosted/runbooks/upgrade-to-chatwoot-v4.md

 sidebar_label: "How to upgrade to Chatwoot v4?"
 title: "Chatwoot v4 migration"
 ---
----
-sidebar_label: "How to upgrade to Chatwoot v4?"
-title: "Chatwoot v4 Migration"
----

 Chatwoot v4 requires PostgreSQL with `pgvector` support.
 You need to ensure that the version of PostgreSQL you are running supports `pgvector` before upgrading.